 Finding a way to stay connected and communicate consciously during times of conflict poses a significant challenge.
 With heightened emotions, people have trouble with focus and understanding.
 We tend to listen to reply, not to understand.
-The couple’s dialogue creates a safe framework for communication with clearly defined roles that keep people in connection as they share perspectives.
+The Imago dialogue, often called the Couple’s dialogue, creates a safe framework for communication with clearly defined roles that keep people in connection as they share perspectives.

-The Couple’s Dialogue, formally known as the Imago Dialogue, provides a structured approach to engaging in mindful communication during times of conflict.
+The Couple’s Dialogue provides a structured approach to engaging in mindful communication during times of conflict.
 There are two roles: the sender and the receiver.
 Each role receives specific guidelines for how to communicate to ensure the most safety and chance of successful resolution.

 In short, because the dialogue helps each person express themselves consciously and helps the receiver truly listen to understand, not reply.